 1. Dil HCL acid – 0.5N

 2. Std barium chloride sol (0.04N ) – dissolve 4.886g of barium chloride dihydrate in distilled water and make up to 1 litre.
-One millilitre of the solution is equivalent to 1.92mg of sulphate (as SO4)
+One milliliter of the solution is equivalent to 1.92mg of sulphate (as SO4)

 3. Buffer solution – dissolve 67.5f of ammonium chloride in 570ml of ammonium hydroxide (Sp Gr 0.92) and dilute with distilled water to 1 lit.